solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/README.md

 ## Abstract

 ### Workshop
-In this workshop design session, you will design and implement a solution that combines Azure Databricks with Azure Machine Learning Service to build, train and deploy the machine learning and deep learning models.
+In this workshop design session, you will design and implement a solution that combines Azure Databricks with Azure Machine Learning service to build, train and deploy the machine learning and deep learning models.
 You will learn:
 - Use of automated machine learning and understanding of its capabilities
 - Use of model explainability features
 - Model lifecycle management from training in Azure Databricks to deployment for use in batch and real-time inferencing scenarios
 - Deep learning models for NLP in text classification and forecasting against time-series data
 - To compare PyTorch and Keras for deep learning

-At the end of this workshop, you will be better able to design and implement solutions leveraging the Azure Machine Learning Service and Azure Databricks.
+At the end of this workshop, you will be better able to design and implement solutions leveraging the Azure Machine Learning service and Azure Databricks.

 ### Whiteboard design session
-In this whiteboard design session, you will work with a group to design a solution that combines Azure Databricks with Azure Machine Learning Service to build, train and deploy the machine learning and deep learning models.
+In this whiteboard design session, you will work with a group to design a solution that combines Azure Databricks with Azure Machine Learning service to build, train and deploy the machine learning and deep learning models.
 You will learn:
 - Use of automated machine learning and understanding of its capabilities
 - Use of model explainability features
 - Model lifecycle management from training in Azure Databricks to deployment for use in batch and real-time inferencing scenarios
 - Deep learning models for NLP in text classification and forecasting against time-series data
 - To compare PyTorch and Keras for deep learning

-At the end of this whiteboard design session, you will be better able to design solutions leveraging the Azure Machine Learning Service and Azure Databricks.
+At the end of this whiteboard design session, you will be better able to design solutions leveraging the Azure Machine Learning service and Azure Databricks.

 ### Hands-on lab
-In this lab, you will use Azure Databricks in combination with Azure Machine Learning Service to build, train and deploy the desired models.
+In this lab, you will use Azure Databricks in combination with Azure Machine Learning service to build, train and deploy the desired models.
 You will learn:
   - How to train a forecasting model against time series data without any code by using automated machine learning.
   - How to create a recurrent neural network (RNN) model using PyTorch in Azure Databricks that can be used to forecast against time-series data.
   - How to use a trained forecast model to score data in real-time using Spark Structured Streaming within Azure Databricks.